FlyingFathead/IRCBot-OpenAI-API/README.md

 Wanna shove that GPT-3.5 or GPT-4 OpenAI API into good'ole IRC as a chatbot?
 Now it's possible!

 # What's new
+- `v0.32.2` (Jan 4, 2024) Lowercase conversion flag & other small fixes.

-`v0.32`: (Jan 4, 2024) OpenAI API calls have been updated to use the `1.6.1` version of `openai` pip library.
+- `v0.32`: (Jan 4, 2024) OpenAI API calls have been updated to use the `1.6.1` version of `openai` pip library.
 Multiple smaller bugfixes.

-`v0.31`: (Aug 3, 2023) Bot now takes in admin messages as `/msg bot !command <options>` if it needs to be adjusted on the fly.
+- `v0.31`: (Aug 3, 2023) Bot now takes in admin messages as `/msg bot !command <options>` if it needs to be adjusted on the fly.
 Acknowledgements of bot commands come into the private msg's if you're an admin.

-`v0.29`: (Aug 3, 2023) Bot now supports joining password protected channels (i.e. to prevent abuse).
+- `v0.29`: (Aug 3, 2023) Bot now supports joining password protected channels (i.e. to prevent abuse).

-`v0.28`: (Aug 3, 2023) all config now handled via `config.json`, edit that to configure the bot.
+- `v0.28`: (Aug 3, 2023) all config now handled via `config.json`, edit that to configure the bot.
 Language settings also apply to the bot's output language, so no need to change everything manually anymore.
 New variable, `ANSWER_PROBABILITY` sets the likelihood for the bot answering when in public mode.

-`v0.25`: (Aug 3, 2023) Added some increased parsing functionalities, such as utf-8/unciode emoji to ASCII conversion tables (where utf8-emojis are not supported or wanted) and a lowercase converter to make the bot "fit" better into an IRC channel's output style.
+- `v0.25`: (Aug 3, 2023) Added some increased parsing functionalities, such as utf-8/unciode emoji to ASCII conversion tables (where utf8-emojis are not supported or wanted) and a lowercase converter to make the bot "fit" better into an IRC channel's output style.

 New functions:
 ```